Astoria–Ditmars Boulevard station: Renovations

 In 1981, the MTA listed the station among the 69 most deteriorated stations in the subway system.
+The MTA received a $106 million grant from the Urban Mass Transit Administration in October 1983; most of the grant would fund the renovation of eleven stations, including Ditmars Boulevard.

 In February 2018, the MTA announced that the station would be renovated for 14 months beginning in April of that year, as part of a $22 million project.
 The station house, mezzanine, and stairs would be repaired.
 Some residents protested, arguing that the renovated station would lack elevators, and that then-ongoing full closures of the 30th Avenue and 36th Avenue stations in Astoria had negatively impacted the community.
+The station remained open during renovation.